 To quickly navigate to the beginning or to the end of a list, press Home or End, respectively.

-Viewing lists with hierarchy of items in the Tree mode is similar to viewing lists with hierarchy of folders and items.
-Note that lists with hierarchy of items have identical icons for items and folders.
+Viewing lists with the hierarchy of items in the Tree mode is similar to viewing lists with the hierarchy of folders and items.
+Note that lists with the hierarchy of items have identical icons for items and folders.